Field data (Drupal and CSV)

 Adding new terms has some constraints:

-• Terms created in this way do not have any external URIs.
-If you want your terms to have external URIs, you will need to either create the terms manually or add the URIs manually after the terms are created by Islandora Workbench.
+- Terms created in this way do not have any external URIs, other fields, or if they are hierarchical.
+If you want your terms that have any of these features, you will need to either create the terms manually, through a

 Using term names in multi-vocabulary fields